We're talking about the word Facility.

 communities, homes, neighborhoods, places to live full lives.

 Let’s make facility a word of the past.
-Sign the pledge today.
+Scroll down to sign the pledge today.

 If you are interested in ordering No F Bombs t-shirts for your team or want a Words Matter guide for a team meeting, please fill out the form below.